 Occupying such a crucial crossroads, Perthshire has over the centuries witnessed some of Scotland's most historic events, and links with many of them are still preserved in its landscape, buildings, place names, and culture.
 To chose just some examples -

-The Scottish Crannog Centre, where archaeologists have reconstructed one of the dwellings that once ringed the edge of Loch Tay around 2,500 years ago.
+• The Scottish Crannog Centre, where archaeologists have reconstructed one of the dwellings that once ringed the edge of Loch Tay some 2,500 years ago.

 It is in its castles and stately homes that Perthshires history truly comes to life - from Castle Menzies by Aberfeldy where Bonnie Prince Charlie stayed on his way to defeat at the Battle of Culloden, to Blair Castle where the Duke of Atholl commands Britain's last private army.